Jonah 1 – Jonah Runs from God

 iv.
 Some sleeping Christians protest that they are not asleep at all.

 v.
-How can you know that you are not asleep? “‘Then, what do you mean by a man’s being really awake?’
+Charles Spurgeon described how the believer might know that he is not asleep.
+“What do you mean by a man’s being really awake?
 I mean two or three things.
 I mean, first, his having a thorough consciousness of the reality of spiritual things.
 When I speak of a wakeful man, I mean one who does not take the soul to be a fancy, nor heaven to be a fiction, nor hell to be a tale, but who acts among the sons of men as though these were the only substances, and all other things the shadows.
 I want men of stern resolution, for no Christian is awake unless he steadfastly determines to serve his God, come fair, come foul.”
-(Spurgeon)

 c.
 What do you mean, sleeper?
 Arise, call on your God: The captain knew that his crew cried to their gods, but it did nothing.
 Perhaps Jonah’s God could do something in the crisis.